grebleem/fpprojections-feedback/README.md

    - **General** — Questions, feedback, or anything else
 3. Check if someone already posted the same thing — upvote it instead of creating a duplicate
 4. Create a new discussion with a clear title and description

+Discussions that require follow-up may be converted into [Issues](https://github.com/grebleem/fpprojections-feedback/issues) for tracking.

 ## Guidelines